20 incredible places to visit in New Zealand

 New Zealand is my home, and also my greatest playground.

-If you’re a nature lover like me, you’ll delight in the fact that National Parks have no entry fees, we have an incredible nationwide network of hiking trails, and beaches are usually secluded and clean.
+If you’re a nature lover like me, you’ll love that National Parks have no entry fees, we have an incredible nationwide network of hiking trails, and beaches are usually secluded and clean.

 More of an adrenaline seeker?
-You can spend days bungy jumping into narrow gorges, jet boating up pristine rivers, and sky diving over surreal landscapes of mountains and lakes.
+You can bungy jump into narrow gorges, jet boat up pristine rivers, or sky dive over landscapes of mountains and lakes.

-And if you prefer to take it slower, there are hot pools to lounge in, glamping escapes to indulge in, and more wine regions and dishes than you can hope to explore in a two week trip.
+And if you prefer to take it slower, there are hot pools, glamping escapes, and more wine regions and dishes than you can hope to explore in a two week trip.

 I’ve travelled New Zealand from top to bottom, and I still haven’t done everything there is to do.